 At its core, the impact of remote work fatigue comes down to one thing: employee satisfaction.
 When you have satisfied employees, you’ll have satisfied customers.

-So how does employee satisfaction connect with Zoom fatigue and ITSM?
+So how does employee satisfaction connect with Zoom fatigue and IT service management (ITSM)?

 22% of employees in a recent survey reported being dissatisfied with the applications and software provided by their company.
 On top of this, companies that may have been slow to adopt remote work technologies — or create a secure structure and clear rules for WFH — are now playing catch-up, according to research from PWC.